 Employment Opportunities & Rules

-For a multitude of reasons, including the continued growth and prosperity of the Islands, the number of employment opportunities is still fairly high in Cayman.
 If you are applying for a job in Cayman from overseas, visit our Immigration page for comprehensive information about requirements for foreign workers.

 In 2004, the Cayman Islands introduced an immigration “term limits” policy, a necessary consequence of near exponential growth of the population over the previous four decades.